1.1 Who should read this practice note?

 A 'member of your firm' is not defined for these purposes, but it would appear to include any employee of the firm.

-There may be significant circumstances in which it would be appropriate to accept instructions from a client who is related to an employee or partner and who proposes a significant gift to that employee or partner or a member of their family.
-However, you should take into account the reasonable expectations of others who would be reasonably expected to benefit because of their relationship to the deceased.
+There may be circumstances in which it would be appropriate to accept instructions from a client who is related to an employee or partner and who proposes a significant gift to that employee or partner or a member of their family in their will.
+However, you should take into account the expectations of others who would be reasonably expected to benefit because of their relationship to the deceased.

-In such a case, you should make detailed file notes, recording the full circumstances of the client's family and explain why the significant gifts are appropriate given the circumstances.
-It may be necessary to warn your client that the gift might be questioned later by people who suspect that you took advantage of your or your staff member's close relationship with the client, to influence the gifts made by the client.
+In such a case, you should make detailed file notes recording the full circumstances of the client's family and explain why the significant gifts are appropriate given the circumstances.
+It may be necessary to warn your client that the gift might be questioned later by people who suspect that you took advantage of your or your staff member's close relationship with the client, to influence the gifts made by the client, as improper influence could result in a gift being declared void.

 Even if you consider the instructions to be appropriate, before preparing the will you should consult your firm's compliance officer for legal practice (COLP), or the senior responsible officer (SRO) if your firm is a member of the Wills and Inheritance Quality Scheme (WIQS), or a senior experienced practice member.
 The person consulted must consider potential conflicts of interest and the best interests of the client.